-Periods are never nice but the inconvenience is nothing compared to the pain they cause month after month when a woman is trying to get pregnant.
+Periods are never fun but the inconvenience is nothing compared to the pain they cause month after month when a woman is trying to get pregnant.

 This pain quickly turns into impatience, sometimes after only five or six months of waiting.
 Let’s face the facts, for a woman who wants a baby, the notion of time is twisted and a month seems like an eternity.

 “I want to stop thinking about it!
 We have been trying for six months and I have to admit that I am getting worried.
-Of course I am aware that my little six months is nothing compared to some who have been waiting for months, even years but I want that baby so much!
+Of course, I am aware that my little six months is nothing compared to some who have been waiting for years but I want that baby so much!
 I had stopped looking at my temperature four months ago but I think I am going to try again to understand my cycle.
 My curve is so strange and worrisome, it’s as if I am not ovulating!
-I want to stop thinking about it, let things go but I just can’t!”
+I want to stop thinking about it and let things go but I just can’t!”

 Being impatient is often justified: you can wait for a very long time.
 So long that you may feel the need to share your hope and despair with women who are going through the same thing.
-No other human being can understand you as much and that is why Motherforlife.com created the Trying to conceive Group.
+No other human being can understand you as much as other women in the same position as you!
+So, to help you and other hopeful mom's, Motherforlife.com created the Trying to conceive Group.